chemodun/X4LogWatcher/README.md

 ## Links

-Short demo video on YouTube: [X4 Log Watcher Demo](https://youtube.com/watch?v=6cPAfx4gxTA).
+- Short demo video on YouTube: [X4 Log Watcher Demo](https://youtube.com/watch?v=6cPAfx4gxTA).

+- There is a topic on the [Egosoft forum](https://forum.egosoft.com/viewtopic.php?t=470624), related to this tool.

 ## Contributing